-- When the subject is detected, the camera beeps and F, T is displayed.
-Even if the subject moves, the camera will continue to track the subject within a certain range. - If no subject is detected, is displayed. - To cancel tracking, press the 4 button again.
+- ▶ When the subject is detected, the camera beeps and [,] is displayed.
+Even if the subject moves, the camera will continue to track the subject within a certain range. - ▶ If no subject is detected, is displayed. - To cancel tracking, press the ■ button again.

-- Press the shutter button halfway. r, -i changes to a blue, which follows the subject as the camera continues to adjust the focus and exposure (Servo AF) (p.
-120). - Press the shutter button all the way down to shoot. - Even after your shot, r-n/2 is still displayed and the camera continues to track the subject.
+- Press the shutter button halfway.
+From the shutter button halfway. - Press the shutter button all the way down to shoot. - Even after your shot, [ ] is still displayed and the camera continues to track the subject.

-- Servo AF] (p.
-120) is set to [On] and cannot be changed.

-- Tracking may not be possible when subjects are too small or move too rapidly, or when subject color or brightness matches that of the background too closely.

-- [AF-Point Zoom] on the

-tab is not available.

-- S and A are not available.
+- [Servo AF] (p.
+119) is set to [On] and cannot be changed. - Tracking may not be possible when subjects are too small or move too rapidly, or when subject color or brightness matches that of the background too closely. - [AF-Point Zoom] on the tab is not available. - and are not available.

-If [Face ID] is set to [On], names will not display when registered people are detected, but the names will be recorded in the still images (p.
+- The camera can detect subjects even if you press the shutter button halfway without pressing the ◀ button.
+After your shot, ; is displayed in the center of the screen. - If [Face ID] is set to [On], names will not display when registered people are detected, but the names will be recorded in the still images (p.
 61).
 However, a name will display if the subject chosen to focus on is the same as a person detected with Face ID.